florianherrengt/spacetime_explained/README.md

 ### What am I supposed to understand?

-> The speed of an object depends of your own speed
+> There is no absolute speed.
+The speed of an object is relative to another object.
+In that case, you and the other car.

 ## Time